QMXTech/Redstone-Energy-Field/README.md

 ####Known Issues:

-* Disabling by redstone signal is currently broken, so tier 2 cells are currently useless, tier 3 only handles particle effects, tier 4 only allows one to select its range and disable/enable particle effects.
+* Disabling by redstone signal is currently broken, so tier 2 cells are useless.
-* Particle effects are only shown at cardinal directions at the last block of the range rather than covering the entire range.

 ####Recent Changes: